openformatproj/propagator/README.md

 1.  **Resource**: The fundamental unit in the system.
 A resource represents an entity (like a file) that can be created or updated.
 It has:
     -   `location`: A `Location` object that points to the resource and provides state information (e.g., `FileLocation` which wraps a `pathlib.Path`).
     -   `identifier`: A unique `str` name for the resource.
     -   `builder`: A Python function to create the resource if it doesn't exist.
+Use `propagator.void_function` if no build action is needed (e.g., for source files that are only requirements).
     -   `updater`: A Python function to update the resource if its dependencies have changed.
+Use `propagator.void_function` if no update action is needed (e.g., if the resource is always rebuilt or never changes).

 2.  **Dependency**: A relationship between two resources.
 If `Resource B` depends on `Resource A`, it means `A` is a *requirement* for `B`. `B` cannot be built or updated until `A` is available and up-to-date.